1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 This procedure will evict the Pods, so they're rescheduled onto other Nodes in your cluster.
 Pods are allowed to gracefully terminate before they're forcefully removed from the target Node.

+Run `kubectl drain` to initiate a drain procedure.

+Drains can sometimes take a while to complete if your Pods have long grace periods.
+This might not be ideal when you need to urgently take a Node offline.
+Use the `--grace-period` flag to override Pod termination grace periods and force an immediate eviction.

+You can proceed with the eviction by adding the `--ignore-daemonsets` flag.
+This will evict everything else while overlooking any DaemonSets that exist.

 ## Kubernetes Services

 [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/)